-About LIG program, I spent a very long time creating this 3-day training program where I teach you how to prepare, pass, and -- most importantly -- land interviews with multinational companies.
-You will also learn strategies that will allow you to break free from job searching sites.
-Each video runs for about 30 minutes, and I guarantee you that it’s full of highly valuable, life-changing tips.
+About the masterclass, I spent a very long time creating this masterclass program where you how to prepare, pass, and -- most importantly -- land interviews with multinational companies.
+You will also learn strategies that will allow you to break free from job searching sites. .

 If you are interested in taking your career to the next level, then you should definitely check it out.

 Here is what I say about that: